What benefits can I expect from working with a psychiatrist?

 Many seek the advice of psychiatrist because they wonder if their health problem might benefit from treatment with medication.
 Other people contact me because they are are considering psychotherapy, either for the first time or after working with someone else.
 Some people want or need both therapy and medication.

 Medication can help our brains work better.
 Therapy can help address many types of issues including depression, anxiety, conflict, grief, stress management, body-image issues, and general life transitions.
-It can be useful for anyone who is interested in getting the most out of their life by taking responsibility, creating greater self-awareness, and working towards change in their lives.
+It can be useful for anyone who is interested in getting the most out of their life by taking responsibility for their thoughts and feelings, creating greater self-awareness, and working toward positive changes in their lives.

 If I think I can be of help and you feel that you may be able to come to trust me, we will engage in a collaborative effort toward reaching your unique and specific goals.
 If this includes therapy, I will rely on you to identify your primary issues and concerns at each session.
 Therapy can be short-term, focusing on a specific issue or longer-term, addressing more complex issues or ongoing personal growth.
 It is common to schedule a series of weekly or bi-weekly sessions with each lasting 45-50 minutes.